cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 > **CALL TO ACTION**
->> Re-save the circuit again
+>> Re-save the circuit again.

 ---

 ## Exercise Two: Investigation

 The following universal logic gate circuits below can be constructed to create any of the fundamental gates.
-Investigate with the construction of truth  ables match a universal logic gate circuit with a fundamental logic gate.
+Investigate with the construction of truth tables: match a universal logic gate circuit with a fundamental logic gate.

 ### Universal Logic Circuit 1